mulama77/NodeJS-AT-SMS/README.md

 #N/B The application has already been deployed in the below dev server ip: 3.122.233.128

 #response
 Dear customer, your xxxxxx account has been created successfully.
-Your one-time password is pZ8OC
+Your one-time password is xxxxx
 ```

 ## Licensing